 13. Enable Tab Hover Cards

 This flag enables hover cards for tabs, giving you information about active tabs at a glance without having to click into them first.
-Having enabled this feature, you can have a quick preview of the page content when you hover your mouse over a tab, which can be helpful if you have multiple tabs open and want to quickly find the one you’re looking for.
+Having enabled this feature, you can quickly preview the page content when you hover your mouse over a tab, which can be helpful if you have multiple tabs open and want to find the one you’re looking for.
 The tab preview image shows the exact area of the web page.

 URL: chrome://flags/#tab-hover-card-images